What Are The Signs of an Anxiety Attack?You are here:

 - Fear of dying

-An anxiety attacks triggers our sympathetic nervous system.
-This is the system in our body that prepares us for fight or flight.
-An anxiety attack usually reaches a peak in 10 minutes or less and then symptoms begin to subside.
-Some people feel they are having a life threatening emergency when they have a panic attack and go to the emergency room.
-Panic attacks are not always precipitated by a high stress incident.
+An anxiety attack triggers our sympathetic nervous system.
+This is the system in our body that prepares us to fight or flight.
+An anxiety attack usually reaches a peak in 10 minutes or less, and then symptoms begin to subside.
+Some people feel they have a life-threatening emergency when they have a panic attack and go to the emergency room.
+A high-stress incident does not always precipitate panic attacks.

 What Causes Anxiety Attacks?

 Panic attacks can occur when you are calm or anxious.
-People that have panic attacks often have other mental health issues like depression or obsessive compulsive disorder.
+People with panic attacks often have other mental health issues like depression or obsessive-compulsive disorder or have suffered a traumatic event.
 Some people that have panic attacks try to hide them and avoid situations that may trigger attacks.
 It is important to know that there are treatment options for panic attacks.

-Help is available.
+Help is available for treating anxiety attacks.
 You can reach out to your primary care physician, a psychiatrist, or a treatment center for help.
 You are not alone.
 Call today to get the help you deserve.

 There is freedom in recovery.
-Design For Change is changing lives one step at a time through a multifaceted treatment program and recovery services.
-Our 12 step based treatment programs offer a refuge from recovery bringing together families in the hope of sobriety.
-Call us today for information: (877) 267-3646
+Design For Change is changing lives one step at a time through a multifaceted treatment program, support groups, and recovery services.
+Our 12 step based treatment programs offer a refuge from recovery, bringing together families in the hope of sobriety.
+Call us today for information: 855-997-1372